 They strike without warning, offering nonsense arguments without context or citation, caps-lock tirades, or insulting one-liners that someone, somewhere apparently thinks is funny while the rest of us are stuck scratching our heads or shaking our fists.
 In the societal hierarchy of the digital domain, internet trolls rank somewhere just below tantrum-throwing toddlers in terms of discourse, but their presence has become such an expected bit of online life that most of us log into our social media platforms of choice with our eyes already rolling in anticipation.

 But what if it didn’t have to be that way?
-That was clearly on Lt.
-Gen. Ted Martin’s mind this week.
-The deputy commanding general of Army Training and Doctrine Command (TRADOC) released a hilarious video on Twitter Wednesday showing exactly how he’d like to handle the masses of keyboard warriors.
+That was clearly on Lieutenant General Ted Martin’s mind in July of 2020.
+The deputy commanding general of Army Training and Doctrine Command (TRADOC) released a hilarious video on Twitter showing exactly how he’d like to handle the masses of keyboard warriors.

->

-> This is how it goes in my dreams when I read snarky comments on my twitter feed… pic.twitter.com/VsBU1rltB7
+This is how it goes in my dreams when I read snarky comments on my twitter feed… pic.twitter.com/VsBU1rltB7

 “I got another snarky comment,” Martin tells a member of his staff after calling him into his office.
 “Can you get ahold of [Army Cyber]?
 I need to find out about @jackwagon.
 I don’t know who that is.”